thek1d/KukaBearingfinder/README.md

 If you want want to make a complete new plot delete the forces.cvs file Hit <i>Crtl + C</i> for stopping the <i>Service_Force_Messurement.py</i> and <i>plotForces.py</i> and start them again.

+## Update
+Starting and Stopping plots can now be done with executing "<i>./plotForces.sh</i>" in the src folder.
+This also stops the background process (Service_Force_Messurement.py).
+You just have enable the logging via any MQTT Explorer after jo run this script.